 MBG-Madagascar’s project will also bring increased protection to over 300 plant species, nearly all of which are unique to Madagascar, with some being known only from this site.
 These include at least 42 species classified as threatened: the most notable being the following Critically Endangered species: Cryptopus dissectus (an orchid), the Dypsis elegans and Dypsis singularis (both palms), and the Dombeya pilosissima (a shrub with beautiful clusters of pink flowers).

 Since MBG-Madagascar’s first intervention at this site in 2009, and especially following Ankarabolava-Agnakatrika’s designation as a new protected area in 2015, the site-based team have overseen the activity of community patrols to discourage shifting cultivation and the illicit exploitation of timber.
 In addition, through local committees, the team have informed and facilitated the sustainable harvesting of natural resources in some specially defined parts of the site.

 Grants from different donors have also enabled special time-limited interventions including:

 - Planting of 156,000 seedlings of fast-growing non-native trees on degraded land outside the reserve as an alternative to the wood from native trees

-- Voluntary land exchanges, with farmers working land within the protected area to enable them to leave the forest and access land of at least equivalent value outside of the reserve
+- Voluntary land exchanges allowed to return 59 ha to the protected area, with 85 farmers working land within the protected area to enable them to leave the forest and access land of at least equivalent value outside of the reserve.

 - Producing and planting around 75,000 seedlings from 70 native tree species, restoring 59 ha of plots within the forest that have been abandoned by farmers